Satellite SMS check-in on Android

 - Use the normal Check in button if you now have data — both paths are safe to use, they will not double-count

-For further help: Safety timer troubleshooting
+For further help: Safety Timer troubleshooting

 Before you leave: checklist